Facility policies, procedures, and legal issues

 Legal and ethical issues

-Risk is unavoidable in strength and conditioning, but it can be managed through legal awareness and proper procedures.
+Risk is unavoidable in strength and conditioning, but you can manage it through legal awareness and consistent procedures.

 Key legal terms:

-• Informed consent: Athlete voluntarily agrees to participate after understanding risks.
+- Informed consent: The athlete voluntarily agrees to participate after understanding the risks.
 For minors, this requires parent or guardian consent along with the athlete’s assent.
 Medical and privacy compliance should also follow institutional policy.

-• Standard of care: Behavior expected of a professional under similar conditions.
+- Standard of care: The behavior expected of a professional under similar conditions.

-• Assumption of risk: Athlete knowingly accepts potential dangers by participating.
+- Assumption of risk: The athlete knowingly accepts potential dangers by participating.

 Preparticipation screening and medical clearance